The Corporate Legal System of Cyprus

 A Cyprus tax resident entity is taxed on its income accrued or derived from all chargeable sources worldwide.

-The main compliance/reporting requirements of Cypriot Private Limited Liability Companies are set out below:
+The primary compliance/reporting requirements of Cypriot Private Limited Liability Companies are set out below:

 - Registration with the Tax Department in order to obtain a tax identification number and a VAT registration number;